 Practical Training Employment

 "Practical training" is work which is directly related to your field of study.
 Students that have complied with F-1 visa requirements may be eligible for two types of training: (1) "curricular practical training" during your studies and (2) "optional practical training" before or after completion of your studies.
-Such work may be performed anywhere in the U.S. You must make an application and be granted written authorization for practical training by USCIS before beginning employment.
+Such work may be performed anywhere in the U.S.

 Holidays and Vacations